womeninblockchainbarcelona/wibb-project/README.md

 xxx
 # 2. About the WIBB Project
 ## 2.1.
 Aim
-Women In Blockchain Barcelona (WIBB) is much more than a group of people who meetup from time to time to discuss a specific topic, that’s why we talk about the “WIBB Project”.
 The first aim of this project is to share and expand a deep understanding on what blockchain is and why it is important for our society, through a women voice.
 The end goal is to culminate this knowledge in a tool that people can use to contribute on redefining the layers above expose.
 By this we can transform the structures that hold the system of our societies we know today, in a non-precedent way.